yvcardenas/cse15l-lab-reports/LabReport1.md

 ![Image](LR1ex3.png) <br>
 *All of these examples were done in the home directory*
 ### cd
 As we know, the cd command is used to change directories.
-In this example the given path lead to a file which evidently meant that command was unable to properly frunction.
+In this example the given path led to a file which evidently meant that command was unable to properly frunction.
 Instead a message was printed informing the user that the path given was not to a directory.
 ### ls
 As we saw in the last set of examples, a path can be used as an argument when using the ls command.
 A very important difference is that this path lead to a file, so the command was unable to properly function.
 No content was printed because a file connot hold any files and/or folders.
 In respose to this path, the command simply printed the path again.
 ### cat